unixorn/awesome-zsh-plugins/README.md

 - [sublime](https://github.com/valentinocossar/sublime) - Same as the official [Sublime](https://www.sublimetext.com/) plugin for [Oh My Zsh](https://ohmyz.sh/), but this opens files in the current Sublime window, if there is one already open.
 - [sudo (hcgraf)](https://github.com/hcgraf/zsh-sudo) - The `sudo` plugin from [oh-my-zsh](https://ohmyz.sh/), extracted to a standalone.
 Toggles `sudo` before the current/previous command by pressing *ESC-ESC- in emacs-mode or vi-command mode.
 - [sudo (none9632)](https://github.com/none9632/zsh-sudo/) - Adds `sudo` as a prefix to the current command by typing `ESC`-`ESC`.
+- [sudo-previous-current](https://github.com/chmouel/zsh-sudo-previous-current) - Add a `sudo` to the current line or to the previous command.
+It tries hard to keep the current cursor position so your flow doesn't get disturbed.
 - [suffix-alias](https://github.com/srijanshetty/zsh-suffix-alias) - Directly open files in the shell using ZSH's suffix aliases.
 - [sussysh](https://github.com/sussynuggetz/sussysh-zsh) - Based on xiong-chiamiov.
 - [svn-n-zsh](https://github.com/khrt/svn-n-zsh-plugin) - Rewrite of the stock [oh-my-zsh](https://ohmyz.sh/) [svn](https://subversion.apache.org/) plugin.